Green waste bin

 - Food and garden waste collected in your green waste bin gets turned into compost for Victorian farmers, instead of creating harmful greenhouse gases in landfill.

-Green waste bins are collected every 2 weeks, on the alternate week to your recycling bin.
+The green waste bin has a lime-green lid and is collected every 2 weeks, on the alternate week to your recycling bin.

 Order a green waste bin